Description

 Excerpts

-From Chapter 2, "Tax Treatment of Nonstatutory Stock Options" (footnotes omitted)
+From Chapter 3, "Tax Treatment of Incentive Stock Options" (footnotes omitted)

 From Chapter 6, "Trends in Equity Compensation: An Overview" (footnotes omitted)

 In this context, a clawback is a contractual or statutory right to recover realized equity compensation upon the occurrence of certain events.
 The Sarbanes-Oxley Act of 2002 authorizes SEC enforcement of forfeiture of compensation by the CEO and CFO in the event of certain securities law violations (e.g., those giving rise to financial restatements, such as backdating).
-The Dodd-Frank Act broadened the authority of companies to claw back compensation, and in late October 2022, the SEC finalized clawback rules that will lead to implementation of this provision.
-The new rules broaden the scope of companies’ authority both in terms of when compensation must be clawed back and who it must be clawed back from.
-The provision will go into effect once the national securities exchanges issue listing standards that follow the SEC regulations.
-The exchanges have up to a year to add clawback requirements to their corporate governance standards.
-After that, companies will have 60 days to adopt clawback policies that comply with the rules.
+The Dodd-Frank Act included a provision requiring companies to adopt written clawback policies that set forth their authority to claw back compensation.
+In late October 2022, the SEC finalized clawback rules, and the national securities exchanges subsequently issued listing standards that were implemented in 2023.
+The new rules set forth when compensation must be clawed back and who it must be clawed back from.

-Because the Dodd-Frank Act does not require that compensation be clawed back solely from those who were involved in the financial misstatements, it potentially has a much broader application than the Sarbanes-Oxley provision.
-However, in 2016 the Ninth Circuit Court of Appeals took a broader view of the clawback provisions of the Sarbanes-Oxley Act when it upheld the SEC’s argument that Sarbanes-Oxley allows clawbacks from CEOs and CFOs who have certified false and misleading financial statements that are later restated—even if the restatement was not caused by the misconduct of the CEO or CFO.
+Because the Dodd-Frank Act does not require that compensation be clawed back solely from those who were involved in the financial misstatements, it potentially has a much broader application than the earlier Sarbanes-Oxley provision.
+In 2016, the Ninth Circuit Court of Appeals took a broader view of the clawback provisions of the Sarbanes-Oxley Act when it upheld the SEC’s argument that Sarbanes-Oxley allows clawbacks from CEOs and CFOs who have certified false and misleading financial statements that are later restated—even if the restatement was not caused by the misconduct of the CEO or CFO.